DanielPAagustinho/virus2tree/README.md

 ### **Input File Format**

-The input file is a **comma-separated values (CSV) text file**.
+The input file is a comma-separated values (CSV) text file.
 No header is required.
 Each line represents a taxon name (or any identifier of your choice) with one or more SRA IDs separated by commas.

 #### **Columns:**
 1. **First column:** Species name (or any identifier).
 Spaces are allowed but should be avoided for simplicity.
 This is used for file naming and is sanitized to contain only alphanumeric characters